NickD428/challenge-7/Develop/Readme.md

   - [Questions](#questions)

   ## Description
-  To make an easy to use readme generator for your projects
+  A simple program to make a Readme for any project

   ## Installation
   clone the repo

   ## Usage
   To make a high quality readme for your project